 DNS forwarding methods

-of a forwarding target.
-Your outbound forwarded queries may sometimes result
+responsiveness of a forwarding target.
+Your outbound forwarded queries might

 SERVFAIL errors.
-For information on how to work around this issue, see the
+For information about how to work around

 To perform reverse lookups with custom PTR records for RFC 1918 addresses, you must create a Cloud DNS private zone that is at least as specific as one of the following example zones.
-This is a consequence of the longest-suffix matching described in VPC name resolution order.
+This is a consequence of the longest suffix matching described in Name resolution order.

 17.172.in-addr.arpa., ... through

-If you create a Cloud DNS private zone for RFC 1918 addresses, custom PTR records that you create for VMs in that zone are overridden by the PTR records that Compute Engine internal DNS creates automatically.
-This is because Compute Engine internal DNS PTR records are created in the previous list of more specific zones.
+If you create a Cloud DNS private zone for RFC 1918 addresses, custom PTR records that you create for VMs in that zone are overridden by the PTR records that internal DNS creates automatically.
+This is because internal DNS PTR records are created in the previous list of more specific zones.

 For example, suppose you create a managed private zone for